 When erst of Gods and man I worshipt was?

-Alas, suffisde it not that ciuilecivile
+Alas, suffisde it not that ciuilecivile bate

 With seuenseven springing heds of monstrous crimes,

-So many
+So many Neroes and Caligulaes

-Must still to
+Must still bring forth to rule this croked shore?shore.

 [Son.
 9]

-VPUPVpUp a hill I saw a kindled
+VPUPVpUp a hill I saw a kindled flame,

 A bird all white, well fetherd on hir winges